Last Updated on July 13, 2023

-Here are some of our favorites, but keep in mind that we are always hungry and eager to eat more!
+Here are some of our favorites, but remember that we are always hungry and eager to eat more!

 Hint: if we left your favorite off this list, send us a kind email and we’ll try to hit it next visit!

-Sears Landing has boat access along the Intracoastal Waterway and plenty of parking out front.
+Sears Landing has boat access along the Intracoastal Waterway and plenty of parking.
 Sears Landing is a mainstay Topsail Island restaurant for breakfast, lunch, and dinner.

 Here, you’ll find Southern coastal food served with a friendly smile!

-Also, make sure to order the West Indies Seafood Rolls (pictured above).
-They are stuffed with fish, shrimp, crab, and cheese and then rolled in a tortilla and fried.
+Also, order the West Indies Seafood Rolls (pictured above).
+They are stuffed with fish, shrimp, crab, and cheese, then rolled into a tortilla and fried.